Chicane (musician): Live

 Though the band's singers usually substitute for the original vocalists from the song due to the latter's other recording commitments, there have been exceptions; for example, both Maire Brennan and Bryan Adams performed live with the band in Ibiza in 2000.
 The former took place at one of the annual Ibiza festivals held by MTV at the turn of the 2000s, while the latter took place at a heavily promoted concert hosted by Xtravaganza on 4 August at Privilege Ibiza, which was attended by over 7000, including Bono and Noel Gallagher.

 Chicane has also played at major European music festivals, such as the Glastonbury Festival and Creamfields in England and the Roskilde Festival in Denmark; as well as Red Square in Moscow.

 Chicane has performed remixes (specifically, the "Tomski vs. Disco Citizens" remixes) live, as shown by a track listing from Chicane's 22 January 2000 performance at the Palladium in Cologne, Germany.
 This is unusual in that remixes, as products of audio editing, are not generally considered instrumental performances in their own right.
 At least some aspects of this are credited to Tomski himself, on stage.

 Bracegirdle also made a guest appearance live with Bryan Adams at the 2000 Slane Concert, as seen on Adams' Live at Slane Castle DVD.

+Most recently on 29 March 2025, Chicane performed a Symphonic rendition of his first album Far from the Maddening Crowds with a live Orchestra, to a sell out audience at the Royal Festival Hall in London.
+Bracegirdle later remarked on his Sunset's podcast, that this was probably the most memorable gig of his career.